SivanInfoTech/zaproxy/CONTRIBUTING.md

 # Contributing to ZAP
-Blue ZAP is a community project, and we are always delighted to welcome new contributors!
+BLU ZAP Penetration Testing is a community project, and we are always delighted to welcome new contributors!

 There are lots of ways you can contribute for full details see the [Contributing Guide](https://www.zaproxy.org/docs/contribute/).

 ## Got a Question or Problem?
-If you have a question or problem relating to using ZAP then the first thing to do is to check the [Frequently Asked Questions](https://www.zaproxy.org/faq/).
+If you have a question or problem relating to using BLU ZAP then the first thing to do is to check the [Frequently Asked Questions](https://www.zaproxy.org/faq/).

-We also include a comprehensive User Guide with ZAP which is also available online: https://www.zaproxy.org/docs/desktop/
+We also include a comprehensive User Guide with BLU ZAP which is also available online: https://www.zaproxy.org/docs/desktop/

 If they don't help then please ask on the [User Group](https://groups.google.com/group/zaproxy-users)